 As ICS faculty, we obviously think so.
 Computer science is without a doubt a very marketable degree:

 - The UCSD Hot Careers for College Graduates lists “software development” as the Number 1 top career.

 - The Bureau of Labor Statistics for Software Developers lists their median pay as $97,000 and that their job growth rate is much higher than average.

 - “Computer Science” is reported as the major with the highest starting salary according to an article in Forbes.

-But let’s be clear: if computer science was easy, it wouldn’t be so well paid and there wouldn’t be so much opportunity.
 There is a lot of competition for the good jobs in computer science.
 We want you to successfully compete for those jobs, and the core curriculum is one step we are taking to help you get there.